Self-Driving Car Sensors: An Informative Guide to How Autonomous Vehicles Detect the Road

 What is the role of LiDAR in autonomous vehicles?

-How do cameras contribute to autonomous driving systems?
+How do cameras contribute to autonomous driving?

-Why are multiple sensors used instead of just one type?
+Why are multiple sensors used?

-Can autonomous vehicle sensors operate in bad weather?
+Can sensors work in bad weather?

 Conclusion